 Students arranged three of the evening's performances: "Rhythm is Gonna Get You" arranged by Haim Mazar, "Electrical Storm" arranged by Anthony Baldino and Tara Sarmov, and "Don't Wanna Lose You" arranged by Asaf Sagiv.

 Berklee commencement concerts feature arrangements that are unique versions of the honorees' work, while staying close to the artists' original concepts, the concert's executive producer, Rob Rose, noted.
 "We try not to do anything like the records.
-We try to do new versions so that the students are featured as who they are, and have a chance to showcase ."
+We try to do new versions so that the students are featured as who they are, and have a chance to showcase [their talent]."

 The performances certainly made an impression on the honorees, who were touched and overwhelmed by the concert, they said at the press conference.